-c) Distance along an axis tilted $-4^{\circ}$ to z-axis, perpendicular to filter wheel plane front of the CCD.
-In order to cope with the presence of ghost images, the filters are tilted by $4^{\circ}$ to the optical axis and wedged by 10'.
-In addition to the bandpass filters, the filter wheels contain anti-reflection-coated focusing plates of varying thickness which, when used with the filters of the other wheel, allow two different focusing ranges: far focus (infinity to 2 km, optimised at 4 km) and near focus (2 km to 1 km, optimised at 1.3 km).
-Nominal operation is defined as far focus imaging with an orange filter (centred at 645 nm with a bandwidth of 94 nm).
+The system is equipped with two filter wheels placed in front of the CCD.
+In order to cope with the presence of ghost images (see Section 7.2.3), the filters are tilted by 4° to the optical axis and wedged by 10'.
+In addition to the bandpass filters, the filter wheels contain anti-reflection-coated focusing plates (Far Focus Plate FFP and Near Focus Plate NFP, see Table V), which, when used with the filters of the other wheel, allow two different focusing ranges: far focus (infinity to 2 km, optimised at 4 km) and near focus (2 km to 1 km, optimised at 1.3 km).
+Nominal operation is defined as far focus imaging with an orange filter (centered at 645 nm with a bandwidth of 94 nm).
 This filter has similar characteristics to that of the orange filter in the Halley Multicolour Camera.